-Once the desired animal mass is achieved, it allows harvesting approximately half the meat every day.
-It is metaphorically the equivalent of having a farm of 1,000 mature chickens, and harvesting 500 mature chickens out of that farm every day endlessly.
+Once the desired animal mass is achieved, it allows the harvesting of approximately half the meat every day.
+It is metaphorically the equivalent of having a farm of 1,000 mature chickens and harvesting 500 mature chickens from that farm every day endlessly.

 Short Food Production Chain from Farm Plant to Fork – The steps and time required for the processing of the end material are shorter.
-No need to defeather, disassemble, debone and clean the chicken, reducing expensive labor and risk of zoonotic disease.
+No need to defeater, disassemble, debone, and clean the chicken, reducing expensive labor and the risk of zoonotic disease.
 The target tissues are grown and harvested directly, and the end result is 100% edible chicken meat without any processing procedures.

 Adaptation to Market Demand & Potential – Our evolving globalized world requires producers to be able to quickly adapt to market demand and conditions.
 Cultured meat manufacturing plants will provide the ability to implement Instant changes in supply and demand in hours rather than weeks or months, unexpected decreases in demand will result in less waste and economic loss, and sudden demand increases will not have to be foreseen months ahead.

-Lower production costs – At scale, the process will be more cost effective than growing a whole animal for meat.
+Lower production costs – At scale, the process will be more cost-effective than growing a whole animal for meat.
 Growing the target tissues directly, without going through the digestive system of an animal, increases the feed conversion ratio dramatically.
-This results in less resources expenditure, less waste, and an overall smaller ecological footprint that will also translate to reduction in cost.
+This results in fewer resources expenditure, less waste, and an overall smaller ecological footprint that will also translate to a reduction in cost.